pmcquest/snvdem24/data/geospatial/2018pmq/README_2018pmq.md

     else:
         return 'Unknown'
 ```
+Note: I had issues joining the csv data to base layer attribute table, because key ID (municipal code) was not a string variable.
+Additionally, some municipalities (e.g., Medellin) had only 4 digits, so a 0 had to be added to make it match with the attribute table.

 ## [#15-16 Ruling Party support](15-16_RulingParty/)
-I created these layers using data from Colombia's Registraduria ([RNEC](https://cedae.registraduria.gov.co/datos-para-la-democracia/resultados-electorales/descarga-datos)), and if necessary, Electoral Observation Mission ([MOE](https://www.datoselectorales.org/datos/resultados-electorales)).
-- voting since 1957-1991 will likely be Liberal or Conservative.
-Fragmented afterwards.
-- % of vote that is same as ruling party, then later it could be the ally of Presidential party
-- Datasets?
+These layers use data from Colombia's Registraduria ([RNEC](https://cedae.registraduria.gov.co/datos-para-la-democracia/resultados-electorales/descarga-datos)).
+(Alternative source: Electoral Observation Mission ([MOE](https://www.datoselectorales.org/datos/resultados-electorales))).
+We expect that voting since 1957-1991 will likely be Liberal or Conservative, especially in the earlier rounds, given the Pacto Nacional.
+It will become fragmented afterwards.
+The measure for ruling party support used here will be: % of vote that supports ruling party in 2018 runoff election (second round) between Petro and Duque.

+Alternative measures, especially in local elections, could examine votes for candidates that have formed alliances with the Presidential party.

+Other datasets?
-    - ask: Tom Mustillo.
+    - we could ask Tom Mustillo.
     - Constituency Level Elections Archive ([CLEA](https://electiondataarchive.org/data-and-documentation/clea-lower-chamber-elections-archive/countries-and-elections/)): repository at constituency-level at lower-level legislative.
 Geo-Referenced electoral districts.
 Colombia: 1998-2014.
     - V-Party: has governing party "does this party support govt after selection" (use: Senior or Junior Partners).
 Without a majority, incentive to form coalitions.
 Governing coalitions (Altman: historical data; also project manager for direct democracy).
     - Dieter Nohlen: national-level, contains alliances and number of seats in Congress.